 About the Author:

-Mr. Charles Bartlett lives in Northern California with his five children and wife.
-He is a certificated high school instructor and an associate United Episcopal lay-reader.
+Mr. Charles Bartlett lives in northern California with his six children and wife.
+He is a certificated high school instructor and a low-church Anglican.
 More can be read at Bunny Trails & Penitent Presbyterian.

 About Anglican Rose:

 Anglican Rose can be a reference to Mothering Sunday, the fourth Sunday of Lent, when fasting is temporarily relaxed, joy shining forth midst penance.
 Mid-Lent was a time men returned to their ‘mother church’ or cathedral, giving chance to visit parents, siblings, cousins, and neighbors.
 Sons gave roses to their mothers.
 People crossed themselves at the baptismal font of their infancy.
 The Epistle Reading for Mothering Sunday is Gal.
 4:24, “But Jerusalem which is above is free, which is the mother of us all”.

 The Rose Tree is the Glastonbury Thorn, the staff which Joseph of Arimathea planted, blooming upon English soil.
 The Rose Tree symbolizes our Mother, who, strengthens us with nursing milk from Bethlehem so we might grow, bloom, and ripen in alms and faith, “I will not cease from Mental fight, Nor shall my sword sleep in my hand Till we have built Jerusalem In England’s green and pleasant land” (Blake).
 In England both Crown and Bishops nurtured a baptized folk, watering a budding vine from Christ’s root.
 The Rose symbolizes such, reminding men not only of their natural affections but spiritual life fed through the paps of Word and Sacrament.